mailpoet/mailpoet/doc/Readme.md

 ### Basics
 MailPoet API is distributed within MailPoet3 plugin and it is implemented as a PHP class.
-Currently supported version is `v1` and it works with PHP version 5.6 and higher.
+Currently supported version is `v1`.

 ### Instantiation
 ```php